 When the Neapolitans, and millions of other Europeans, began immigrating to the U.S. for factory jobs in the late 19th and early 20th centuries, they bought their pizza recipes with them and began making their pies in Trenton, Boston, Chicago and St. Louis.
 In Manhattan, Lombardi’s began selling the dish in 1905, and it’s still serving its pies today.

 Pizza became even more popular after World War II, when American soldiers returning home from Italy brought a craving for pizza with them, and the dish has since evolved in innovative ways, from the thick, cheesy Chicago style, to the New York thin crust, and even California gourmet pizzas topped with barbecued chicken, smoked salmon and more.

-So when it's time to escape the kitchen and its holiday prep, you'll find some inspired pizza fare in Santa Fe, including the Rooftop Pizzeria's house specialty made with roast chicken, green chile, toasted pinon nuts, cotija and asadero and Alfredo sauce on a blue corn crust.
-This unique pizza features flavors of the Southwest and had a starring role on a segment of “Eat the Street,” Chuck Hughes' show for The Food Network.
-It also was named the Land of Enchantment's very best by Food Network Magazine.
+So when it’s time to escape the kitchen, you’ll find some inspired pizza fare in Santa Fe, including the Rooftop Pizzeria’s house specialty made with roast chicken, green chile, toasted pinon nuts, cotija and asadero and Alfredo sauce on a blue corn crust.
+This unique pizza features flavors of the Southwest and had a starring role on a segment of “Eat the Street,” Chuck Hughes’ show for The Food Network.
+It also was named the Land of Enchantment’s very best by Food Network Magazine.